MicrosoftDocs/nav-content/dynamics-nav-app/bank-how-setup-bank-data-conversion-service.md

 ---
 title: Set Up Bank Data Conversion
-description: You can set up bank accounts to keep track of transactions and import or export bank feeds, such as Yodlee.
+description: You can set up bank accounts to keep track of transactions and import or export bank feeds.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP